 a) Unexplained pleural fluid or pleural thickening

 LIP: lymphoid interstitial pneumonia NSIP: non-specific interstitial pneumonia.
 OP, organizing pneumonia.

 Symptoms and findings of IPAF overlap with other conditions.
 One should distinguish IPAF from the following conditions:

 - Lung disease related to specific systemic connective tissue diseases (CTD-ILD) such as Antisynthetase syndrome, Dermatomyositis og Systemic sclerosis

 - Lymphocytic interstitial pneumonia (LIP) (Often in Sjögren's syndrome)

 Treatment of IPAF

-If the lung changes are the most serious manifestation of the disease, regular follow-up by a specialist of lung diseases is essential.
-HRCT investigations and pulmonary function tests, possibly supplemented with the 6 minute walk test is often used.
+If the lung changes are the most serious manifestation, regular follow-up by a pulmonologist is essential.
+HRCT surveys and pulmonary function tests, possibly supplemented with a 6-minute walking test is often used.
 Rheumatologists often contribute with long experience with the immunosuppressive drugs and assessment of various disease manifestations outside the lungs.